epi2me-labs/modbam2bed/README.md

    consideration are reported.
  * Insertion columns are completely ignored for simplicitly (and avoid any heuristics).
- * Results for opposite strand `MM` tags (i.e. `MM:C-m` as compared with `MM:C+m`)
+ * Second strand `MM` subtags (i.e. `MM:C-m` as compared with `MM:C+m`)
-   is not well tested.
+   are not supported.
 These are not typically used so shouldn't affect most users.
-   They do come in to play for duplex basecalls.
+   If such a tag is detected and warning will be thrown and the tag ignored.
+This tags do come in to play for duplex basecalls.

 ### Python package